verlok/vanilla-lazyload/README.md

 More information about bundling LazyLoad with WebPack are available on [this specific repo](https://github.com/verlok/lazyload-es2015-webpack-test).

+### Usage with React

+Take a look at this example of [usage of React with LazyLoad](https://codesandbox.io/s/20306yk96p) on Sandbox.

+This implementation takes the same props that you would normally pass to the `img` tag, but it renders a lazy image.
+Feel free to fork and improve it!

 ### Bundles

 Inside `dist` folder you find different bundles.